storyblok/app-extension-auth/README.md

 ## How to run this application locally

-To have oAuth running on localhost you need to add the env `APP_CUSTOM_OAUTH_ENDPOINT` in the target project, i.e. in the plugin or app you want to test, so the environment variable will be passed and replaced in the oAuth flow.
+To run OAuth locally, add the `APP_CUSTOM_OAUTH_ENDPOINT` environment variable to the `.env` file of the target project (i.e., the plugin or app you want to test).

 ```shell
 APP_CUSTOM_OAUTH_ENDPOINT="http://YOUR_INSTANCE_OF_BACKEND"